 The temples, terraces, and living structures at Machu Picchu were built with granite, a material abundant in the area.

-About 250 million years old have the rocks that were used to build the Inca citadel of Machu Picchu, one of the seven new wonders of the world.
-The report, which appears in the book “Geology in the Conservation of Machu Picchu,” states that the rocks were formed at that time at a depth of five to ten miles of the earth's crust.
+Inca builders chipped and chiseled stones to construct their citadel of Machu Picchu from a 250- million-year-old granite quarry.
+The report, which appears in the book “Geology in the Conservation of Machu Picchu,” states that the rocks were formed some five to ten miles within the Earth’s crust.

-“Then with the process of Andean uplift, the rocks surfaced as fractured granite and were formed thousands of years 'blocks chaos'" said Victor Carlotto, an author and chief geoscientist of Mining and Metallurgical Geological Institute (Ingemmet).
+“Then with the process of Andean uplift, the rocks surfaced as fractured granite over thousands of years,” said Victor Carlotto, an author and chief geoscientist of Mining and Metallurgical Geological Institute (Ingemmet).

-Hidden among the cliffs and lush vegetation, the ancient city of Machu Picchu remained secret until the twentieth century, and not even the Spanish conquistadors in search of treasures, were able to find.
-Machu Picchu was quiet, uninhabited and silent in the mists of the Peruvian highlands with their secrets hidden since it was abandoned even before the conquest.
+Hidden among the cliffs and lush vegetation, the ancient city of Machu Picchu remained secret until the twentieth century, and not even the Spanish conquistadors in search of treasures, were able to find it.
+Machu Picchu was quiet, uninhabited and silent in the mists of the Peruvian highlands with its secrets hidden since it was abandoned before the conquest.

 In 1911, explorer and Yale History Professor Hiram Bingham traveled to the Cusco area in search of Vilcabamba, the legendary last refuge of the Inca rebels where they organized guerilla-style resistance efforts until their final defeat in 1572.
 In the company of local sharecropper Melchor Arriaga and a local police officer commissioned by the Peruvian state to accompany the crew, Bingham made his way from a plantation called Mandorpampa, a 5-days’ journey from Cusco, and unveiled the first traces of what seemed to be “the largest and most important ruin discovered in South America since the days of the Spanish conquest.”
 It was noon of July 23, 1911, and the lost Inca city had been found.